Partner suffers from retroactive jealousy? You are not alone.

 b) I never had a partner who suffers from retroactive jealousy.

-Without further ado, please consider the following if your partner suffers from RJ:
+Without further ado, please consider the following if your partner suffers from retroactive jealousy:

 1.)
-Your values may, in fact, be incompatible with your partner’s.
+If your partner suffers from retroactive jealousy, you values may, in fact, be incompatible with your partner’s.

 Some sufferers of retroactive jealousy eventually discover that their values are genuinely incompatible with those of their partner.
 And there’s nothing wrong with that.